intelagense/rwxrob/log/2021/04/24/README.md

+## Saturday, April 24, 2021, 11:37:33AM EDT <1619278653>

+As I look over my current <https://github.com/rwxrob/rwxrob> repo I can't help but fear changing everything to use `isosec` identifiers.
+I know *why* it is a good thing.
+Luhmann proved that.
+I just don't think anyone else will see the value in it.
+They will just see a bunch of numbers all over the place and wonder why I did it that way.

+Fundamentally, no one understands this value until they have had to deal with reorganizing data on a massive scale.
+I'm on my fifth time through this.
+This is why I'm convinced Luhmann discovered Zettelkasten *after* he had been a professional for a while and in order to supercharge his learning to get the position he wanted as fast as possible.
+He was driven by immediacy, as am I.

 ## Saturday, April 24, 2021, 10:45:18AM EDT <1619275518>

 Been thinking that the new [rwx.gg] should actually just be a big